Veslyquix/SRR_FEGBA/Readme.md

 Fin portrait by Melia
 Lex portrait by Sterling Glovner
 Azel portrait by WAve
-Midayle portrait by Zoisite
+Midir portrait by WAve
 Edain portrait by TAS20XX
 Dew portrait by Glaceo
 Ayra portrait by LuminescentBlade
 Deirdre portrait by Atey, Wasdye
 Jamka portrait by Nobody
-Holyn portrait by Atey, Melia, Renoud
+Chulainn portrait by Sterling_Glovner
-Lachesis portrait by Obsidian_Daddy
+Lachesis portrait by Garytop
-Levin portrait by Atey
+Lewyn portrait by Freefall, AthenaBaer
 Sylvia portrait by TAS20XX
 Fury portrait by Sterling Glovner
 Beowolf portrait by Eden
-Briggid portrait by Redbean
+Brigid portrait by Sterling_Glovner
 Claude portrait by Atey
-Tiltyu portrait by Atey
+Tine portrait by BuskHusker
 Mana portrait by Melia
 Creidne portrait by Melia
 Roddlevan portrait by Melia